pablogalve/EA_Swap/README.md

 </p>

 ### Conclusion
-I have discarded this EA because it's not profitable.
+I have discarded this EA because it's not profitable, though I enjoyed the process of designing, learning MQL4 and coding the EA itself.
-So, I make it open source to use it for my portfolio.
+So, I'll make it open source to use it for my portfolio.

-You see that I can code trading strategies, make backtests and optimizations to analyze about past performance and to determine wether we should operate that strategy or discard it.
+Thanks to that project you see that I can code trading strategies, make backtests and optimizations to analyze about past performance and to determine wether we should operate that strategy or discard it.

 ## Disclaimer
 This code is disclosed publicly for educational purposes only.